There’s a reason why 87% of marketers use video:

 The most compelling videos on landing pages are those that move you and make you feel something.
-They have the emotional charge that can lead to conversions.
+They should evoke the kind of emotion that can lead to conversions.
 An example of this may be a customer testimonial about how a product or service solved a problem or an explainer video with a great script.
 You can arrange for to pop up during high-leverage moments of a video, and see to it that you prompt viewers towards further action while they are most engaged.

 Optimize your videos for different social media networks

-Videos posted on a company’s social media accounts are meant to entice viewers to leave the platform and come to your website, where they can engage more with your brand.
-Successfully implementing video marketing on social media requires using each channel correctly and optimizing lead generation initiatives based on where videos are to be used.
+Videos posted on a company’s social media accounts are meant to entice viewers to leave the platform and come to your website, where they can further engage with your brand.
+Successfully implementing video marketing on social media requires using each channel correctly, and optimizing lead generation initiatives based on where videos are to be used.

 When posting videos on social media, you are looking to extend the social reach and draw viewers.
-You don’t want to ask for them for too much upfront.
-If you have posted an introductory video about your brand and you ask them to enter their contact details to view it, it won’t work because people have no idea what you’re offering them.
+You don’t want to ask for too much from them, upfront.
+If you have posted an introductory video about your brand and you ask them to enter their contact details to view it, it won’t work.
+At this point, people have no idea what you’re offering them.

-Webinars and other such videos often have an email gate which means viewers are unable to watch the content unless they fill in their contact information.
-For this to work, you need to communicate the value of what will receive in the video.
-The only way a pre-roll lead capture works is if viewers are very clear about what they will be getting and how it will benefit them.
+Webinars and other such videos often have an email gate, which means viewers are unable to watch the content unless they fill in their contact information.
+For this to work, you need to communicate the value your content offers to viewers.
+The only way pre-roll lead capture works is if viewers are very clear about what they will be getting, and how it will benefit them.

-An email gate can also be used a little way into the webinar as a way of showing a teaser before asking viewers to continue.
-A post-roll capture lead capture can encourage viewers to take further action before leaving the video altogether.
+An email gate can also be used a once the webinar is underway, in the form of a a teaser that pops up before asking viewers to continue.
+A post-roll lead capture can encourage viewers to take further action before leaving the video altogether.
 If you neglect to conclude a video with a call-to-action, you’re leaving it up to viewers to find out more, and that’s a bad idea because they tend to be lazy.
 If they have to take extra steps without encouragement, you are likely to lose them.

-You can even use a parallel lead capture when your offer relates to the video content but filling in the form isn’t necessary for the video to continue playing.
-A redirect lead capture is used to direct the viewer to more content or to the next stage of the journey to minimize drop-off rates.
+You can even use a parallel lead capture when your offer relates to the video content and filling in the form isn’t necessary for the video to continue playing.
+A redirect lead capture is used to direct the viewer to additional content or to the next stage of the journey to minimize drop-off rates.

 Use interactive product and demo videos